slawekkolodziej/ac-remote/README.md

 ## TODO

-- [x] Investigate current state of tls1.2 support
-- [x] Look for a way to connect esp8266 thing to the aws-iot

-(Both things are fixed by moving to esp-open-rtos)
+- [ ] Make the final decission on what framework I want to use (original espressif sdk or SuperHouse)
+- [ ] Serve configuration page on HTTP

 ## About

 Small project for home automation.
-Main goal - a client device that accepts air condition modes on Serial port and sends them through IR.
+Main goal: a client device that accepts air condition modes on Serial port and sends them through IR.

 Command structure: